virtualansoftware/tutorials/docs/Idaiserver.md

 file (cucumblan.properties) and the link to the test summary itself.

 ## Usage steps
- - Create a Postman collection (e.g. import from OAS3 file).
+ - Create a Virtualan Collection/Postman collection (e.g. import from OAS3 file).
  - Define your tests in the collection.
- - Export Postman collection.
+ - Export Virtualan Collection/Postman collection.
  - Define parameter for /test POST.
  - Create your test with /test POST.
  - Check the test results.

-### 1. Create Postman collection
+### 1. Create Virtualan Collection/Postman collection
-Base of the contract test is your Postman collection.
+Base of the contract test is your Virtualan Collection/Postman collection.
-It is recommended to import an OAS3 file into Postman.
+It is recommended to import an OAS3 file into Virtualan Collection/Postman.
 That will ensure that the collection is exactly the contract you defined.
 You can of course use also an existing or manually generated collection.

 ### 2. Define your tests in the collection
 Simply execute the requests from your collection against a mockup server of your API or whatever you like.
-That executions in Postman will define your test data.
+That executions in Virtualan Collection/Postman will define your test data.
 You can e.g. generate a mockup server with an OAS3 code generator.
 Define parameter values which you want to execute later in the test.